 - Since you will be seasoning and roasting the nuts yourself in this recipe, make sure you purchase UNSALTED RAW nuts!

 - The recipe below calls for 1/4 teaspoon Cayenne, but if you aren’t a fan of spicy food, I would scale the cayenne back to 1/8 teaspoon!

 - Seasoning and roasting the nuts a few hours (or a day) in advance of serving them allow the nuts to really soak up the flavors, making them taste even better!
 If you prepare these in advance, allow the nuts to cool completely before transferring them to a container with a tight fitting lid.

-So whether you roast these nuts for your New Year’s party, or just to have on hand for snacking, I can promise you will devour and love these.
+So whether you make these Savory & Spicy Rosemary Roasted Mixed Nuts for your New Year’s party, or just to have on hand for snacking, I can promise you will devour and love these.
 Cheers and happy roasting!

 - 2 ½ Cups Mixed Raw Nuts (pecans, walnuts, peanuts, cashews, macadamia, almonds)

 - 2 TBS Unsalted Butter